-Adding pictures to your WordPress website is something you absolutely need to do.
-Without pictures you may get people to your website, but they’re definitely going to be put off by the long articles without breaks.
-But there are several factors still to consider when you decide to put pictures in, including the sizes, types of pictures and the amount too.
+Adding pictures to your WordPress website is vital to your design initiative.
+Without pictures, you may get people to your website, but they're going to be put off by the long text without breaks.
+There are several factors to consider when you decide to use pictures, including the size, type and amount.

 A PNG image is considered 'lossless.'
 What that means is that it compresses without losing any of the original quality.
 You'll still have all the high quality that you did in the original image, whether it's a photograph or anything else, and you'll have less space being taken up on your computer system.